 - rainbow trout

 Tilapia, cod, flounder, halibut, and haddock are also good for you but lower in omega-3 since they’re lower in total fat.
 Shellfish fans can enjoy lobster, scallops, shrimp, oysters, clams, or crabs, but these foods tend to be high in cholesterol.
 However, as with all foods, avoid fish that is breaded or fried.
 If you do choose to eat fried fish, make sure that it is cooked in a healthier oil.

-Other lean meats
+Other lean protein

 As long as they’re lean, protein such as pork, veal, lamb, and beef are fine if you have insulin resistance.
 Opt for pork tenderloin or center loin chops, veal loin chops or roasts, lamb chops, roasts, or legs, and choice or select lean beef with the fat trimmed.